 Unlike a small squirrel or mouse, raccoons can weigh from 12 to 20 pounds.
 This larger body mass means they have more strength and can wreak more havoc than other pests.
 On the positive side, keeping a raccoon out does not mean sealing every ½” hole as when dealing with rodents.

-Raccoons are highly intelligent and have very dexterious hands.
-I use the word "hands" instead of "paws" because these hands have been known to open doors, hatches and windows.
+Raccoons are highly intelligent and have very dexterous hands.
+I use the word "hands" instead of "paws" because these hands are capable of opening doors, hatches and windows.
 Jars and garbage cans are also easily breached by raccoons.
 They have been known to dig through siding and roof panels, pry open attic vents and invade crawlspaces.
-DIY Resource: http://www.networx.com/article/help-a-raccoon-chewed-through-my-soffit

 Why Raccoons Chew Through Soffits

 Raccoons like to make dens in chimneys and attics.
 Soffits are easy entry points for a few reasons:

 - Your soffit usually will be within easy reach of a roof corner and have a simple lightweight covering.

 - Soffits often have vents and raccoons can feel the warm, dry air.
 They think, "I'd like to live in there."